Terminal-2 icon

 • Is the card configured by the issuer to process offline payments?

-• Has the payment terminal reached its maximum number of store-and-forward offline payments yet?
+• Has the payment terminal or mobile device reached its maximum number of store-and-forward offline payments yet?

-• Is the transaction amount within the maximum transaction amount for the type of offline payment?
+• Does the transaction amount fall within the maximum transaction amount for the type of offline payment?

 • Does the payment scheme support offline payments?

-4. If Approved, the terminal stores the card data and details of the transaction.
+4. If Approved, the terminal or Mobile SDK stores the card data and details of the transaction.

 • If you are using a standalone terminal, it will print the receipt.

-• In a local integration, the terminal generates a transaction response including data you can use to generate a receipt.
+• In a local integration or Mobile solution, the response includes data you can use to generate a receipt.

-5. Later, when the terminal is able to connect to the internet again, it sends the stored payments to the Adyen payments platform for further processing.
+5. Later, when the terminal or Mobile SDK is able to connect to the internet again, it sends the stored payments to the Adyen payments platform for further processing.

 To set up offline payments: